-Rabbi Roni Handler has served as the Director of Community Learning at the Reconstructionist Rabbinical College (RRC) and Editor of Ritualwell.org since 2011.
-Through her work at RRC, Rabbi Handler creates opportunities for individuals and communities to engage with vibrant, progressive approaches to Jewish life through workshop presentations, consulting, life cycle officiation, and the 2014–2015 Slingshot-recognized online platform of Ritualwell.org.
+Rabbi Roni Handler served as the Director of Community Learning at the Reconstructionist Rabbinical College (RRC) and Editor of Ritualwell.org from 2011 to 2017.
+Through her work at RRC, Rabbi Handler created opportunities for individuals and communities to engage with vibrant, progressive approaches to Jewish life through workshop presentations, consulting, life cycle officiation, and the 2014–2015 Slingshot-recognized online platform of Ritualwell.org.
 Prior to ordination, Rabbi Handler served as Sabbatical Rabbi for Congregation Or Hadash in Ft.
 Washington, PA, as an intern at the Reconstructionist Synagogue of the North Shore, and at Kol Tzedek in West Philadelphia.
 She has also worked with youth and college students at Camp JRF, No’ar Hadash (the Reconstructionist youth movement), and Brandeis University.
 Prior to beginning her rabbinical studies, Rabbi Handler worked at Mayyim Hayyim Living Waters Community Mikveh and Education Center in Newton, MA, and The Rashi School, a Reform Jewish Day School in Dedham, MA.

 A native Philadelphian, Rabbi Roni Handler is a 2001 graduate of The George Washington University, earned a master’s degree in Jewish Communal Service from the Hornstein program at Brandeis University, and received her rabbinic ordination from the Reconstructionist Rabbinical College in 2011.
-She also serves as the rabbi of Temple Micah in Lawrenceville, NJ.
+She also served as the rabbi of Temple Micah in Lawrenceville, NJ.